digitaldesignlabs/responsive-playing-cards/README.md

 Bugs
 ----
-The "mini" versions of the cards (< 75px) don't render on Firefox for Android, or on Mobile Safari 6.
+The “mini” versions of the cards (< 75px) don’t render on Firefox for Android, or on Mobile Safari 6.
 Instead, the big cards are displayed.

 Credits
 -------

 The original cards were created by Chris Aguilar.
-The Ace of Spades was by Brian Knoll.<br>
+The Ace of Spades was by Byron Knoll.<br>
 They were optimized by Mike Hall with help from Warren Lockhart.

 License